the-user-created/FERS/README.md

 #### THANKS

-The authors of tinyXml, FFTW and Boost for making excellent software freely available.
+The authors of tinyXml and Boost for making excellent software freely available.

 #### COPYRIGHT NOTICE